IAS–Lancet Commission on Health and Human Rights

 "This newly formed Commission seeks to interrogate the key questions facing both global health and human rights in a world of complex transnational threats and challenges, from climate change to COVID-19, equity in access to healthcare and the ways to address the many communities excluded from current health and development debates.
 We feel the time is now to develop a more inclusive vision that can embolden efforts to realize the right to health for all."

 The International AIDS Society–Lancet Commission on Health and Human Rights was formally launched in 2021 with a Comment in The Lancet, “Human rights and fair access to COVID-19 vaccines: The International AIDS Society–Lancet Commission on Health and Human Rights”.

-With its findings expected in 2022, the Commission is charged with bringing bold, fresh, innovative thinking on key challenges affecting health and human rights.
+The Commission is charged with bringing bold, fresh, innovative thinking on key challenges affecting health and human rights.